Martin Charnin: Life and career

 He conceived and directed the cabaret revue Upstairs at O'Neals, which ran Off-Broadway from October 1982 to July 1983 at O'Neal's restaurant.
 He directed and wrote the book with Douglas Bernstein and Denis Markell and music with Marvin Hamlisch, Thomas Meehan, Billy Weeden and David Finkle for The No Frills Revue; sketches were written by Ronny Graham among others.
 The revue featured his daughter, Sasha Charnin Morrison.
 The revue opened Off-Broadway at the Cherry Lane Theater in October 1987.
 He directed the premiere stage adaptation of Jules Feiffer's Carnal Knowledge Off-Broadway at the Kaufman Theatre in 1990 and Wallach and Jackson in In Persons.

 In regional theatre, he directed Robin Hood: The Legend Continues which ran at the Village Theatre, Issaquah, Washington in December 2004.
 He also wrote the lyrics, with music by Peter Sipos and the book by Thomas Meehan, and the cast featured Shelly Burch.
 He directed A.R.
 Gurney's Later Life in Orlando in 2005, featuring Shelly Burch.
 He created, wrote or directed regional shows including Love is Love, Shadowlands, and in 2010, Sleuth, all for the Village Theatre in Issaquah.

 He moved back to the East Coast for the 35th Anniversary revival of Annie, which opened on Broadway at the Palace Theatre in November 2012 and ran until January 2014.

-He created, produced and directed night club acts for his wife, Shelly Burch. and prepared a new one-woman theatrical entertainment for Shelly Burch for Fall 2014.
+He created, produced and directed night club acts for his wife, Shelly Burch, and prepared a new one-woman theatrical entertainment for her for Fall 2014.
 He directed the revival of Two by Two, starring Jason Alexander as Noah, and Tovah Feldshuh as Noah's wife.
 It was performed at the York Theatre in 2014 and a new Broadway production was being planned.

 Charnin moved to Issaquah, Washington after directing Robin Hood and stayed there until he returned to New York in 2012.
 He was Artistic Director of Showtunes!, a theatre company in Seattle, Washington, devoted to resurrecting forgotten and unsung musicals, and celebrating the works of composers, including Richard Rodgers and Irving Berlin, and producing them in concert at Benaroya Hall in Seattle.

-On the East Coast, he created and directed three musicals for the Emelin Theatre in Mamaroneck and in 2014 directed the national tour of Annie for Troika Productions.

 Personal life and death

-He had three children, Randy Charnin, Sasha Charnin Morrison, and Nicolas Hamilton Humphrey, however Martin was never a part of Nicolas' life.
-He also has three step-children Joel, Dayna, and Richard Bennett whom he raised and three grandchildren, Maxwell Charnin and Gus and Oliver Morrison.
-He lived with his wife, Shelly Burch, in New York.
-He died on July 6, 2019, having been hospitalized after suffering a heart attack on July 3.
-The marquee lights of Broadway’s Alvin Theatre (Neil Simon) were dimmed on July 13, 2019, in the traditional gesture in his honor.
+He and his wife, Shelly Burch, lived in New York.
+He suffered a heart attack on July 3, 2019 and died on July 6, 2019, aged 84, following a period of hospitalization.
+The marquee lights of Broadway’s Neil Simon Theatre (known as the Alvin Theatre when Annie debuted there in 1977) were dimmed in his honor in tribute on July 13, 2019.